Code-Institute-Submissions/CasinoGame/README.md

 Jasmine testing would be ideal to test the card flipping accurately and accordingly.
 Also, the building of the card content was correctly working.
-Due to time constraints and working on the other aspects of the game I couldn�t pursue the possible requirement.
+Due to time constraints and working on the other aspects of the game I couldn't pursue the possible requirement.

 ### Manual

-Manual testing was completed on the website/game features ensuring they work correctly for the users.� The details have been provided below showing the result of the testing via two devices.
+Manual testing was completed on the website/game features ensuring they work correctly for the users.
+The details have been provided below showing the result of the testing via two devices.
 The responsive device was fine when testing.
 Therefore, attempt testing on a small platform and a medium platform.